Teseife/Super-Simple-Programs-/README.md

 - **VolumeScale:** VolumeScale is a simple program that allows you to modify the volume of a WAV audio file.
 This program is written in C and can be used as a command-line tool.
 Source Code [VolumeScale](https://github.com/Teseife/Super-Simple-Programs-/blob/main/Programs/VolumeScale.c)

--** GeneInheritance:** simulates the genetic inheritance of blood types for a family tree structure.
+- **GeneInheritance:** simulates the genetic inheritance of blood types for a family tree structure.
 It represents a person with a struct, where each person has two parents and two alleles.
 The alleles represent the blood type of the person.
 Source Code: [GeneInheritance.c](https://github.com/Teseife/Super-Simple-Programs-/blob/main/Programs/GeneInhertiance.c)

 - **reverse_string:** This program reverses a given string.
 For example, the string "hello" would be reversed to "olleh".
 Source Code[]